San Luis Potosi, Mexico

 In 1972, the luchador made history again when he became the first masked man to perform in Madison Square Garden.
 Up until that point, an antiquated New York law had prevented grapplers from competing under a hood in the arena, but the rule was finally overturned so that WWE could feature the Mexican sensation.
 Throughout the decade, Mil Máscaras continued to be a big draw for the sports-entertainment powerhouse and came very close to becoming WWE Champion during a series of competitive matches with “Superstar” Billy Graham.

 In demand all over the world, Mil Máscaras rarely stayed in the same place for long, preferring to move on to the next challenge.
-During his amazing and unpredictable career, the warrior challenged Harley Race for the NWA Championship in Japan, battled Cactus Jack at WCW’s Clash of the Champions and even competed in the 1997 Royal Rumble where he had the unique distinction of eliminating himself from the bout.
+During his amazing and unpredictable career, the warrior challenged Harley Race for the NWA Championship in Japan, battled Cactus Jack at WCW’s Clash of the Champions and even competing in the 1997 Royal Rumble where he had the unique distinction of eliminating himself from the bout.

 Celebrating his 69th birthday in 2011, Mil Máscaras continued to do what he does best, locking up for sporadic bouts in Japan and Mexico and stepping in front of the cameras for his latest supernatural thriller.
 Although he can still compete himself, the masked sensation can also step back and admire the many Superstars he impacted and influenced.